Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

-\begin{theorem} The limit in the expression (\ref{ms}) of the spontaneous magnetization $m_{\rm s}$ exists.
-Further, the spontaneous magnetization $m_{\rm s}$ is equal to the maximum spontaneous magnetization over all of the infinite-volume ground states. \end{theorem}
+\begin{theorem} The value $m_{\rm s}$ of (\ref{ms}) is independent of the choices of the sequences in the two weak$^\ast$-limits, $\Lambda\nearrow\ze^d$ and $B\searrow 0$, in (\ref{omegaPhi0B}) and (\ref{omegaPhi00}), and hence the value $m_{\rm s}$ of the spontaneous magnetization is uniquely determined.
+Further, $m_{\rm s}$ is equal to the supremum of the spontaneous magnetizations over all of the infinite-volume ground states. \end{theorem}

+Since the supremum $m_{\rm s}$ of the spontaneous magnetization is realized for the infinite-volume ground state $\omega_{\Phi_0(+0)}$ of (\ref{omegaPhi00}), we call $m_{\rm s}$ the maximum spontaneous magnetization.
+Of course, one can expect that $m_{\rm s}$ takes the maximum value over all the infinite-volume ground states because the weak external magnetic field in (\ref{omegaPhi00}) forces the whole system to be magnetized in the favorable direction.
+However, as far as we know, this statement had not yet been proved true.
+The proof of Theorem~\ref{thm:sponmag} is given in Sec.~\ref{sec:SMMaxZero}.